mighdoll/thimbleberry/packages/linker/README.md

 - A build plugin to register all relevant module files would be handy.

-- Publishing wgsl modules as esm modules aka glslify.
+- It'd be fun to publishing wgsl modules as esm modules aka glslify.

-- Bindings, global variables, and consts can be imported, but are not rewritten.
+- Bindings, global variables, and consts can be imported, but are not rewritten to avoid conflicts.
   Perhaps in a future version.